natka58/Employee-Tracker/README.md

   * [Questions](#questions)

    ## Installation
-     Steps to install the program are: Install Node.js; Inquirer, MySQL, express, console.table, run node server.js to start
+     Steps to install the program are: Type `npm i` to install requirements.
+Run node server.js to start

   ## Usage